MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-obsoletestate-property.md

 ---

 # ObsoleteState Property
-Marks whether the object or element is or will become obsolete (deprecated).
+Marks whether the object or element is or will become obsolete.

 ## Applies To